-The impact of Eden Alternative philosophy of care
+The impact of Eden Alternative Philosophy of Care

 No matter our age or stage of life, we all want the opportunity to build relationships, have new experiences and enjoy a lifestyle that suits us.
-Since 1936 Wesley Mission Queensland has been providing services in aged care, today one of the sites stands where Brisbane’s very first aged care community was built.
+Since 1936 Wesley Mission Queensland has been providing services in aged care - today one of the sites stands where Brisbane’s very first aged care community was built.
 Eighty-four years on and in the year 2020, we have thirteen aged care communities across Brisbane, Queensland, which 993 residents call home.

-We pride ourselves in our care and commitment to creating a full life for residents in their homes.
-In all our aged care communities we embrace the internationally recognised Eden AlternativeTM philosophy of care.
+We pride ourselves on our care and commitment to creating a full life for residents in their homes.
+In all our aged care communities we embrace the internationally recognised Eden Alternative™ philosophy of care.
 This innovative way of thinking leads residents to feel empowered, engaged and excited about life.

 While we are working towards accreditation, all our communities have several practices in place to create a warm and inviting environment for residents and families that stem from the overall Eden Philosophy of Care.
 Our Leisure and Lifestyle Coordinators are continuously consulting with residents to find out what fun activities they want to see in their home.
 Whether that’s an arts and craft afternoon, men’s shed, gardening, happy hour, music and singing or a good old movie.

 We also aim to create a vibrant hub at our communities through on-site cafes, large entertaining space for residents and families to enjoy and outdoor playground for children.
 Age and abilities do not exclude anyone from activities that may be happening.